Winner's Curse Free Robust Mendelian Randomization with Summary Data: Methodology

 For each SNP $j=1,2,\ldots,p$, we generate a pseudo SNP-exposure association effect $Z_j\sim \mathcal{N}(0,\eta^2)$, and select SNP $j$ if $\Big| \frac{\hat{\beta}_{X_j}}{ \sigma_{X_j} } + Z_j \Big| >\lambda .$ Define the set of selected SNPs as $\mathcal{S}_{\lambda} = \Big\{j: \Big| \frac{\hat{\beta}_{X_j}}{ \sigma_{X_j} } + Z_j \Big| >\lambda ,\ j = 1, 2,\ldots,p \Big\}$ and its cardinality $|S_{\lambda}|=s_{\lambda}$.
 For each selected SNP $j\in \mathcal{S}_\lambda$, we construct an unbiased estimator of $\beta _{X_j}$ as

 $\phi(\cdot)$ and $\Phi(\cdot)$ denote the standard normal density and cumulative distribution functions.
 Here, $\eta$ is a pre-specified constant that reflects the noise level of the pseudo SNPs.
 We recommend using $\eta = 0.5$ as a default value \citep{ma2023breaking}.
 This choice balances the need for sufficient randomization to address the winner’s curse bias while maintaining the stability of the selection process.
 The above procedure only randomizes the IV selection near the cut-off value $\lambda$, which implies that the strong IVs with large $\beta_{X_j}$ are invariably selected.
 Here, the choice of the significance cutoff ($\lambda$) for selecting IVs presents a trade-off between including a sufficient number of informative IVs and maintaining the overall strength of the selected IV set.
 While lowering the cutoff may improve statistical power by incorporating more IVs with moderate effects, setting it too low can introduce weak or null IVs that potentially violate the relevance assumption and compromise the validity of the MR analysis.
 In our proposed method, we provide a sufficient condition to ensure the asymptotic normality of the estimator, which depends on the average strength of the selected IVs relative to the cutoff value.
 Specifically, we choose a cutoff of $5\times10^{-5}$, commonly used as a threshold for suggestive significance in GWAS, to strike a balance between including informative IVs and maintaining the validity of the selected IV set.
 We note that Rao-Blackwellization has also been applied in \cite{bowden2009unbiased} to efficiently combine information from an initial GWAS and a replication study to obtain unbiased estimates of SNP effect sizes.
-Our approach differs as we do not require a replication study to construct an unbiased estimation for $\beta_{X_j}$ (see Supplement Materials Section \ref{sup:connection} for details).
+Our approach differs as we do not require a replication study to construct an unbiased estimation for $\beta_{X_j}$ (see Supplement Materials Section 5 for details).
+Benefiting from such randomized IV selection, $\hat{\beta}_{X_j,\mathtt{RB}}$ is free of winner's curse bias, implying that $\mathbb{E}[\hat{\beta}_{X_j,\mathtt{RB}}|j\in\mathcal{S}_{\lambda}]=\beta_{X_j}$.
+Therefore, our proposed bias-corrected least squares objective function and $l_0$ constraint optimization framework in the previous section can be applied: